Symptoms of Bipolar Disorder

 What Is Bipolar?

 Having bipolar disorder is a serious mental illness that can seriously disrupt your life.
-It is often associated with certain stigmas but there are treatments available.
+It is often associated with certain stigmas, but it is important to understand that bipolar disorder is considered a lifelong illness that requires ongoing care.
+There are treatments available.

 The goal of treatment is to reduce the severity of symptoms.
 A variety of therapies are available, including medicines and talk therapy.
-They can help you manage your symptoms, change your thinking, and teach you new skills to cope with bipolar disorder.
+Managing bipolar disorder involves a combination of medication, therapy, and lifestyle changes.
+These approaches can help you manage your symptoms, change your thinking, and teach you new skills to cope with bipolar disorder.

 You may need to try different treatments before you find one that works for you.
 Treatment for bipolar disorder can take months or years.
 However, it can greatly improve your outlook and quality of life.